naik-vatsal/ML-Projects/README.md

 - **Agentic AI & Automation:** LangChain, Semantic Kernel, Kubernetes

 ## Projects
-### 1. Ontology-Driven AI Knowledge System *(Ongoing)*
+### 1. Multi-Modal AI Assistant *(Ongoing)*
-- Developed a scalable knowledge graph system integrating RDF and SPARQL for semantic reasoning and intelligent query processing.
+-	Architected a multi-modal AI assistant capable of processing 10K+ text and audio inputs weekly, delivering context-aware, tailored responses that improved user engagement
-- Implemented LLM-based ontology expansion pipelines, enabling dynamic knowledge updates with a 20% improvement in inference accuracy.
+-	Fine-tuned NLP models on domain-specific datasets (e.g., CUAD) using TensorFlow, achieving 95% accuracy in key clause extraction and summarization
-- Designed graph-based AI workflows using Neo4j and AWS Neptune to support large-scale industrial knowledge representation.
+-	Deployed the system as a scalable REST API using FastAPI and Docker, and hosted it on AWS for seamless integration into existing workflows

 ### 2. LLM-Powered Semantic Search Engine *(Planned)*
 - Building an LLM-powered search engine that leverages knowledge graphs and embeddings to improve search relevance by 40%.